perrycate/tldr/posts/deep-work.md

 ?
 Caveat re: some non-deep jobs

+## Ability to concentrate is increasingly rare
 Deep work is hard to come by

 Busyness vs productivity

-?Deep work can make you happier
+## ?Deep work can make you happier

+## ?Maybe clarify what deep work is/prerequisites for it

+---

+##Reserve time
+blocking time
+hard to reach
+drain the shallows?

+##Reduce inputs
+Embrace boredom

+drain the shallows?

+vital few?

+##

+---

 Rules (For what objective?)